MA, Child and Adolescent Development

 Step 1 | Begin your Cal State Apply application

-Follow the instructions provided SJSU Graduate Admissions Office to apply for admission to San Jose State University via CalState Apply.
+Follow the instructions provided SJSU Graduate Admissions Office to apply for admission to San José State University via CalState Apply.

 Step 2 | Apply to the ChAD Department

-By April 1, 2025 (or by February 1, 2025 for early decision), complete the ChAD Department Application Form (note: this site requires Google sign-in) to apply for admission to the Department of Child and Adolescent Development.
+By April 20, 2026 (or by February 20, 2026 for early decision), complete the ChAD Department Application Form (note: this site requires Google sign-in) to apply for admission to the Department of Child and Adolescent Development.
 Required attachments include:

-- A writing sample of 250-500 words that responds to one of the four following prompts:
+*We encourage you to define ‘leadership’ from your perspective. - A writing sample of 250-500 words that responds to one of the four following prompts:

 - Explain the conditions that lead to aggression or prosocial behavior during toddlerhood, childhood, and/or adolescence.